-To investigate the impact of cell properties on multi-clonal composition of leukemias and elucidate possible mechanisms of the clonal selection suggested by the experimental data, a multi-compartmental model was proposed and studied numerically in \cite{StiehlBaranHoMarciniak}.
-It takes the form of the following system of ordinary differential equations,
+To investigate the impact of cell properties on the multi-clonal composition of leukemias and to elucidate the possible mechanisms of the clonal selection suggested by the experimental data, a multi-compartmental model was proposed and studied numerically in Ref. \cite{StiehlBaranHoMarciniak}.
+It assumes the form of the following system of ordinary differential equations,